Free Equation Solver – Step-by-Step Math Calculator

 The steps are as follows:

-multiplication, or division to reduce the equation to the form 𝑥 =
+Use addition, subtraction, multiplication, or division to reduce the equation to the form 𝑥 = value.
+Always

 1. Removing parentheses;